kyrias/dotfiles/README.rst

 * adapta-gtk-theme
 * elementary-icon-theme

 i3 bar
 ------

+Required for battery notifications from bar:

+- gobject-introspection
+- python-cairo

-The i3 bar requires the following pip dependencies to be installed:
+The i3 bar also requires the following pip dependencies to be installed:

 - i3pystatus
 - netifaces
 - colour

 License
 =======